dmayo3/mocksafe/docs/index.rst

 6. **Python 3.10+**: MockSafe is free from any legacy constraints and uses up-to-date Python typing and features.

+7. **No Dependencies**: MockSafe is currently free of dependencies.
+If we decide to add any in future we'll try to keep it minimal if possible.

 MockSafe in Action
 ------------------